up42/docs/source/getting-started/core-concepts.rst

 Workflows
 ---------

 A workflow is a directed acyclic graph of blocks.
 It describes:

-* what data sources (data blocks) will be used
+* What data sources will be used (data blocks)
 * How the fetched data will be processed (processing blocks)
 * How the blocks are connected

-A workflow is responsible for validating the connections between blocks when creating a **job**.
+A workflow is responsible for validating the connections between blocks when creating a job.

 .. image:: workflow.png
     :align: center

 Jobs
 ----

-A job is an instance of a workflow but also includes the following data:
+A job is an instance of a workflow.
+Jobs are created when :ref:`starting a job <running-jobs>`.

+In order to start a job, the following data must be provided:

-* A query which determines how data should be filtered
+* A query to determine how data should be filtered (used by the data blocks)
-* Parameters that the processing blocks use at runtime
+* Optional runtime configuration parameters (specified by and used by processing blocks)

+While running, and after completion, jobs additionally provide information about:

-* The status of the job, for example, was the run successful or unsuccessful.
+* The status of the job, e.g. "success", "in progress", or "failed"

-Additional metadata is added when a job is running/complete (logs, result, execution time, etc.)
+* Logs of each block as it runs
+* Execution time and other metadata
+* The final result of the job

 .. image:: jobs.png
     :align: center